NunoDeOliveira/Web-Server-Infrastructure/README.md

 ![Status](https://img.shields.io/badge/Status-Validation_in_progress-yellow)

-This project involves the design, implementation and administration of a Linux Web Server operating and its network infrastructure.
-The web server runs on a DMZ architecture bounded by two firewalls, both of which also run on the Alpine Linux operating system and use nftables as their service.
+This project focuses on the design, implementation and validation of a segmented Linux infrastructure for publishing an HTTPS service.

-For this project, I assumed the role of Systems and Network Administrator.

-The objective is to provide the development team with a secure deployment target while retaining administrative control and isolating the public-facing service from protected networks.
+The objective is to provide a reproducible infrastructure suitable for a small organisation, where the public-facing service is protected from external network and the internal network is isolated.

-- **Linux system provisioning:** Ubuntu Server 24.04 on KVM/libvirt, with GPT/LVM storage, package maintenance, system identity and time configuration.

-- **System administration:** users, groups, sudo privileges, filesystem permissions, SSH public-key authentication, system services and host firewall rules.
+The infrastructure uses separate External, DMZ, Internal and Management networks.
+The Web Server runs in the DMZ, protected by two Alpine Linux firewalls using nftables for routing, NAT and stateful packet filtering.

+The project focuses on five main areas:

-- **Network segmentation and firewalling:** External, DMZ, Internal and Management networks, static routing, IPv4 forwarding, and two Alpine Linux firewalls with nftables, stateful filtering, default-deny policies, DNAT and SNAT.
+- **Network segmentation and isolation:** separation of External, DMZ, Internal and Management networks using static routing and two Linux firewalls.

-- **Web services and security:** NGINX deployment, controlled web-content permissions and HTTPS configuration.

-- **Validation, operations and reproducibility:** service and network-flow validation, TLS and firewall tests, logging, monitoring, recovery procedures, and Packer/shell automation for the Quick Start deployment.
+- **Controlled service exposure:** HTTPS is published through FW1 while protected networks remain isolated from direct External access.

+- **Stateful firewalling:** nftables is used for default-deny filtering, connection tracking, DNAT, SNAT and controlled communication between security zones.

+- **System and service security:** Ubuntu Server, NGINX, TLS, SSH public-key authentication, user and permission management, and service hardening.

+- **Validation and reproducibility:** network flows, firewall behaviour, HTTPS/TLS, failure localisation and deployment procedures are validated using repeatable tests and collected evidence.

-> **Note:** The core Linux, networking, firewall and HTTPS components have been implemented.
-Security validation, operational testing, monitoring and the automated Quick Start deployment are currently in progress.
+> **Current status:** The main Linux, networking, firewall and HTTPS infrastructure has been implemented.
+Validation, troubleshooting, monitoring and deployment automation are still being extended.

 ---